Housing strategy progress update

 Number of programs delivered

-Six programs to support affordable housing providers strengthen service delivery to Calgarian's are planned for 2024.
+In 2024, The City had six programs to support affordable housing providers to strengthen service delivery to Calgarians.

 Number of research reports and platforms to convene the sector